section-engineering-education/engineering-education/content/articles/how-to-integrate-django-tailwind-styling-in-an-application/index.md

 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/how-to-integrate-django-tailwind-styling-in-an-application/hero.jpg
+  - url: /engineering-education/how-to-integrate-django-tailwind-styling-in-an-application/hero.png
     alt: How to Integrate Django-Tailwind Styling in an Application Hero Image
 ---
 Every application requires good styling for more readable content.
-Over the years, the Cascading Style Sheets (CSS), has dominated before frameworks came into existence.
+Over the years, CSS (cascading style sheets) dominated before frameworks came into existence.
 <!--more-->
 In this tutorial, we will discuss a better way to style Django applications using a framework called `django-tailwind`.
-This was made to make use of the `tailwind` styling classes in Django projects.
+This makes use of the `tailwind` styling classes in Django projects.

 ### Table of contents
 - [Prerequisites](#prerequisites)